yashvitrivedi07/Budgeting-App/README.md

-Budgeting App
+# Budgeting App
-A simple and user-friendly budgeting app that allows users to record and manage their income and expenses.
-With features for updating, deleting, categorizing, and tracking recent expenses, this app helps you stay on top of your finances.
+A simple and intuitive budgeting app that helps you track your income and expenses.
+With features like updating, deleting, categorizing, and viewing recent expenses, this app is designed to help you manage your finances effectively.

-Features
+## Features
-Record Income and Expenses: Easily input your income and expense details.
+Record Income and Expenses: Easily add your income and expenses to keep track of your finances.
-Update Entries: Modify previously recorded income or expense entries.
+Update Entries: Modify or update previously recorded income or expense entries.
-Delete Entries: Remove any incorrect or unwanted income or expense entries.
+Delete Entries: Remove incorrect or unwanted entries to maintain accurate records.
-Categorize Entries: Organize your expenses and income into different categories (e.g., food, rent, entertainment, salary).
+Categorize Entries: Assign categories (e.g., Food, Rent, Entertainment, Salary) to better organize your transactions.
-View Recent Expenses: Quickly access and view your most recent expenses.
+View Recent Expenses: Quickly access and view the most recent entries you've recorded.
-Track Total Balance: View the total balance of your finances, showing the sum of your income and expenses.
+Track Total Balance: Automatically calculate the total balance of your finances (income minus expenses).

-Usage
-Open the app and start by adding your income or expenses.
-Use the update and delete buttons to modify or remove any entries.
-Categorize your entries to track them easily.
-View the most recent expenses on the main screen.
-Keep an eye on your total balance to stay within your budget!

-Technologies Used
+## Technologies Used
 Frontend: Flutter (with GetX for state management) State Management: GetX
-Database: (e.g., SQLite, Hive, or Firebase for local or cloud storage) UI Framework: Flutter Widgets for building the user interface
+Database: (e.g., SQLite, Hive, Firebase for local or cloud storage) UI Framework: Flutter Widgets for building the user interface Usage

-ScreenShots:
+Open the app and begin by adding your income and expense details.
+You can update or delete entries as needed to ensure your records stay accurate.
+Organize your entries using categories for easy reference.
+The app will calculate your total balance by subtracting expenses from income.
+View recent expenses directly from the home screen to keep track of your latest transactions.
+Screenshots
+Include any relevant screenshots of your app here.
+You can either upload them to the repository or host them externally and include the URL.

+## Example: